 Poor guy won’t even make it three chapters in his own life’s story…

-The City Watch have to put up with a lot.
-It is a thankless job whose function can be gleaned from our friend up there.
+The City Watch has to put up with a lot.
+It is a thankless job whose function can be gleaned from our friends up there.
 He hasn’t even drawn a weapon–his shield is the most important tool on the job.
 That and possibly the horn (not pictured) that would be used to summon reinforcements in the event that a fight breaks out that can’t be solved with diplomacy.

-Diplomacy, of course, being the preferred solution when you’re level 3, at best, and you’re looking to try and talk down a gang of assassins who could probably end you with a single round’s worth of collective attacks.
+Diplomacy, of course, is the preferred solution when you’re level 3, at best, and you’re looking to try and talk down a gang of assassins who could probably end you with a single round’s worth of collective attacks.
 Or a Wizard who can definitely use their 7th, 8th, and 9th level spells to ruin your day, your week, your month, or even your year.

 And that’s just one faction vying for control over the city.
-There are many internecine struggles going on–turn a corner, walk into any ward of the city and you’ll come across a faction with an interest in running the city–though they’d be hard pressed to wrest control of it from the Lords of Waterdeep.
+There are many internecine struggles going on–turn a corner, walk into any ward of the city and you’ll come across a faction with an interest in running the city–though they’d be hard-pressed to wrest control of it from the Lords of Waterdeep.
 The Lords (of board game fame) are a council of sixteen powerful figures whose identities are kept secret from each other and from the populace at large.
 They appear masked and magically protected from any kind of divination–only one Lord is ever Open.
-In some editions this is Piergeiron the Paladinson, a high level Paladin who is the Warden of Waterdeep and Commander of the Watch.
+In some editions, this is Piergeiron the Paladinson, a high-level Paladin who is the Warden of Waterdeep and Commander of the Watch.
 As to who the others are, nobody knows for sure.

 - Laeral Silverhand: Open Lord, one of the Seven Sisters, consort of Khelben “Blackstaff”